scrapinghub/spidermon/docs/source/howto/required-fields-coverage-validation.rst

 Multiple fields
 ---------------

 What if we want to validate more than one field?
-There is two different ways, depending if you want to use the same thresholds for both fields or a different one for each field.
+There are two different ways, depending on whether you want to use the same thresholds for both fields or a different one for each field.

 Using the same threshold, we just need to pass a list with the field names to the desired